 Shirdi is a pilgrimage town located in the Ahmednagar district of Maharashtra.
-About 180 km from Pune, and 258 km from Mumbai, this is one of the popular places of pilgrimage in Maharashtra as well as in India.
+About 180 km from Pune, and 258 km from Mumbai, this is one of the popular places pilgrimage in Maharashtra, and among the best places to visit near Aurangabad.

-Shirdi is home to the shrine of Shirdi Sai Baba, the star attractions of Shirdi Tour Packages.
-Sai Baba, who belonged to 20th century, is known as one of the greatest saints of India.
-Sai Baba visited Shirdi when he was 16 years old and stayed there until his death in 1918.
+Shirdi is home to the shrine of Shirdi Sai Baba, the star attractions of Shirdi Tour.
+Sai Baba, who belonged to the 20th century, is known as one of the greatest saints of India.
+Sai Baba visited Shirdi when he was 16 years old and stayed there until he died in 1918.
 Shirdi is the place where he attained his 'Samadhi' or final abode.
-This is one of the must include places in Maharashtra tour packages.
+This is one of the must include places in Maharashtra holiday packages.

 The Shirdi temple complex covers an area of about 200 square meters.
 It includes Gurusthan, Samadhi Mandir, Dwarkamai, Chavadi, and Lendi Baug.
 Shirdi Temple is one of the richest temples in India with estimated donations of INR 4 billion per annum.
-Maruti Temple, Khandoba Mandir, Sai Heritage Village, Shanisinghnapur, and Nashik are the other places to visit in Shirdi.
+Maruti Temple, Khandoba Mandir, Sai Heritage Village, Shanisinghnapur, and Nashik are the other Shirdi places to visit.

 Distance from Mumbai: 258 Kms

 Nashik or Nasik is the third-largest city by population in Maharashtra.
 Situated about 182 km from Mumbai, and 211 km from Pune, it is one of the popular places of pilgrimage in Maharashtra, and among the famous places to visit near Mumbai.